dyg81/modal-bundle/README.md

 <a class="modal-open" href="{{ path('contact_edit_modal', { 'id': contactMessage.id }) }}">edit modal</a>
 ```

 In the controller action, the form action url will need to be explicitly set on the form, preferably to the same controller action.
 Also, when the form is successfully submitted, the redirection to a new page should be done by returning a new [ModalRedirectResponse](Response/ModalRedirectResponse.php) object, which takes an url as a parameter.
-You can also return a [DynamicRedirectResponse](Response/DynamicRedirectResponse.php) if you use the DynamicPageBundle and want to response to be handled by it.

 When submitting the form, it is submitted by an ajax call and then if no redirection occurs, the modal is closed and opened with the new form which should contain any form errors.
 For this reason, there can be no modal animations on the form modal.
 You can find a base template for a modal form with no animations [here](Resources/views/baseFormModal.html.twig).